 Deploy a preview directly from Cursor

-Install the PreviewShip extension in Cursor, set your API key, and deploy a built workspace output or active HTML file to a shareable preview URL.
+Install the PreviewShip extension in Cursor, set your API key, and deploy built output or an active HTML, Markdown, or PDF file to a shareable URL.

 Answer First

-If you work in Cursor and want the shortest path from edited files to a public preview URL, install the PreviewShip extension, set your API key once, and deploy a built static output folder or the active HTML file.
+If you work in Cursor and want the shortest path from edited files to a public preview URL, install the PreviewShip extension, set your API key once, and deploy a built static output folder or the active HTML, Markdown, or PDF file.
 It removes the need to zip files manually or switch to a separate hosting dashboard.

 Key takeaways